Procurement processes all goods and services contracts outside of construction, copyright, patents, and research.

 - Ask the vendor if they will accept a purchase order in lieu of signing a contract

-- If your department is asking Procurement Services to write a contract, please attach a fully completed Request for Services form with all the "who, what, where, when, why" information
+- If your department is asking Procurement Services to write a contract, please attach a fully completed Request for Contract form with all the "who, what, where, when, why" information

-- Know what the Statement of Work is; if you doesn’t know what the SOW is then it’s likely we won’t know either!
+- Know what the Statement of Work is; if you don’t know what the SOW is then it’s likely we won’t know either!

 - If using a supplier-provided contract: